 Every ready-to-wear product we create is consciously designed to have a long and happy life.
 Our wish is for our products to be a part of a simple, yet cohesive wardrobe, built to last.
 We encourage our customers to take good care of their clothes and champion a repair over replace mentality.
 In 2020, we’ve implemented a preferred materials benchmark inspired by fashion best practices and experts to guide us in choosing fabrics based on their environmental footprint and lifetime durability.
-This has seen us starting to make a switch towards organic fibers, with our jersey program now being made of 100% GOTS certified cotton.

 In August 2020, we’ve re-launched our rigid denim program as Low Impact Denim, one of our newest sustainability initiatives.
 This re-launch is a commitment to use organic cotton, reduce water consumption, and limit the use of synthetic chemicals.
 All Low Impact garments have achieved an EIM-score of 0-33, indicating low environmental impact.
 Read more here.